 - Widget.
 You only need to integrate a provide’s widget to your marketplace, and storage and security will be up to your provider.
+One of the best widget examples is Stripe, that allows you to accept new payment and create the subscriptions.
 As a disadvantage, such a widget may have an inappropriate or hard-to-adapt design.

 - API.
 You can integrate payment gateway via API, creating front-end part and page making.
 But, you have to be responsible for the money of customers, as far as you should store it before sending to the vendor.
 In addition, you will need to pass PCI DSS certification and spend up to one year of development of secure architecture and data storage.

 #3 Creating a custom payment gateway

 You can also create your own payment solution, but such a method may be hard to implement: